1981 Tasmanian power referendum: Aftermath

-Despite the success of the 'No Dams' campaign demonstrated by the significant protest vote, the original Gordon-below-Franklin proposal was carried with a majority in the referendum.
+Despite the success of the 'No Dams' campaign demonstrated by the significant protest vote, the original Gordon-below-Franklin proposal was carried with a plurality in the referendum.
 Holgate, who had prorogued the House while the referendum was conducted, pledged the government would proceed with the dam construction.
 Almost as soon as the House reconvened, Labor lost a no-confidence motion, forcing an election for May 1982.
 At that election, Tasmanian Labor was roundly defeated by Robin Gray and the Liberal Party.
 Gray also pledged to build the dam.

 On 5 March 1983, federal Labor won power, with new Prime Minister Bob Hawke promising to halt the dam project.
 The Commonwealth Government legislated to prohibit construction of the Franklin Dam, and the legislation was reinforced in the Commonwealth v Tasmania case before the High Court of Australia.